boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 ## informationElementDataType

-* OLD:
+### OLD

    - Description:
-   : A description of the abstract data type of an IPFIX information element.These are taken from the abstract data types defined in section 3.1 of the IPFIX Information Model {{?RFC5102}}; see that section for more information on the types described in the [informationElementDataType] subregistry.
+   : A description of the abstract data type of an IPFIX information element.
+These are taken from the abstract data types defined in section 3.1 of the IPFIX Information Model {{?RFC5102}}; see that section for more information on the types described in the [informationElementDataType] subregistry.
 These types are registered in the IANA IPFIX Information Element Data Type subregistry.
 This subregistry is intended to assign numbers for type names, not to provide a mechanism for adding data types to the IPFIX Protocol, and as such requires a Standards Action {{?RFC8126}} to modify.

-   - Additional Information:

-* NEW:
+### NEW

    - Description:
    : A description of the abstract data type of an IPFIX information element.These are taken from the abstract data types defined in Section 3.1 of the IPFIX Information Model {{?RFC5102}}; see that section for more information on the types described in the [informationElementDataType] subregistry.
 These types are registered in the IANA IPFIX Information Element Data Type subregistry.
    : The [informationElementDataType] subregistry is intended to assign numbers for type names, not to provide a mechanism for adding data types to the IPFIX Protocol, and as such requires a Standards Action {{?RFC8126}} to modify.